vstinner/misc/cpython/pep-coordinated-python-release.rst

 single incompatible dependency can block a whole project.
 Some dependencies are excluded to reduce the list length.

+Test dependencies as pytest and tox should be included as well.
+If a project cannot be tested, a new version cannot be shipped neither.

 The list should be long enough to have a good idea of the cost of porting a project to the next Python, but small enough to not block a Python release for too long.

-Obviously, projects which are not part of the list are encouraged to report issues with the next Python and to have a CI running on the next Python version.
+Obviously, projects which are not part of the list also are encouraged to report issues with the next Python and to have a CI running on the next Python version.

 Incompatible changes